IrisRizos/Unassigned_Protists_SSN/Homogenisation_Workflow/README.md

 awk '/^>/ {printf("%s%s\t",(N>0?"\n":""),$0);N++;next;} {printf("%s",$0);} END {printf("\n");}' ASV_NA_Kingdom.fa > ASV_NA_Kingdom_lin.fa
 ```

-The assignment and occurence (dataset and depth) of the sequences was studied (cf. Normalisation_Alpha_div_Abund.Rmd).
+The assignment and occurence (dataset and depth) of these sequences was studied (cf. Normalisation_Alpha_div_Abund.Rmd).

+#### The homogenised global dataset resulting from the workflow (ASV_18SV4_6MetaB.csv) was explored in the script Normalisation_Alpha_div_Abund.Rmd which includes the normalisation of datasets and quantification of unassigned sequences across datasets and taxonomy.

 #### All scripts and analysis were performed on ABiMS cluster of Roscoff Marine station (http://abims.sb-roscoff.fr).